the-teachingRSE-project/competencies/competencies.md

 work out how you are going to build it and then implement it.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
 We emphasize the the lifecycle is not complete here but also includes periods of maintaining a software and also phasing out a software of its original use.
+Each phase brings its own particular challenges.

 ### Use repositories (SWREPOS)
-The RSE should be able to use public platforms to share the artefacts they have created and invite the public to scrutinise them for public review.
+The RSE should be able to use public platforms (so-called software repositories or repos) to share the artefacts they have created and invite the public to scrutinise them for public review.

 ### Legal aspects (LEG)